bbauska/W3Cx-5of5/README.md

 another object, in that case, if we modify "y2": "y2.a = 20" here.
 Then if we display the value of "y2.a", it will say "20".
-But if we just try to display the value of "y" and "y3", they have not changed. "y.a" "y3.a" - you see in the console, they\'ve got their original value.
+But if we just try to display the value of "y" and "y3", they have not changed. "y.a" "y3.a" - you see in the console, they&apos;ve got their original value.
 It's because we assigned to "y2" another location in memory.
 And you can check if 2 different variables point to the same object using the "===" operator.
-So if we compare "y" and "y2", \...and I made just the test\..., it will say "y and y2 ARE NOT the same object in memory".
+So if we compare "y" and "y2", &#41;and I made just the test&#41;, it will say "y and y2 ARE NOT the same object in memory".

 You remember "y2" points to another location.
 And if you compare "y" and "y3", in that case they are the same objects. "y", "y3": they are the